innolitics/rdm/README.md

 - Provide templates for 510(k) submissions
 - Continue to streamline the workflow
 - Provide more thorough examples

-## Who Uses RDM?

-- We use it at [Innolitics](https://innolitics).
-- Several our clients have used it and have successfully submitted 510(k)s using documents produced by it.
-- One client also passed an IEC 62304 [Intertek](https://www.intertek.com) Audit using the documents produced by RDM.
-- Another client uses RDM to manager their entire QMS.

 **If you use RDM, please let us know.**